lyndaoleary/lyndaoleary.github.io/wit-galway/index.md

 ### Missed the meetup?

-If you missed last week’s meetup, don’t worry we will host another meetup in February.
+If you missed the meetup, don’t worry we will host another meetup in February.
 Watch for updates on [Women in Technology Galway meetup](http://www.meetup.com/Women-In-Technology-Galway/).

 ### Next meetup